African American officeholders from the end of the Civil War until before 1900

 More than 1,500 African-American officeholders served during the Reconstruction era (1865–1877) and in the years after Reconstruction before white supremacy, disenfranchisement, and the Democratic Party fully reasserted control in Southern states.
 Historian Canter Brown Jr. noted that in some states, such as Florida, the highest number of African Americans were elected or appointed to offices after the end of Reconstruction in 1877.
 The following is a partial list of African-American officeholders from the end of the Civil War until 1899.
-Dates listed are the year that a term states or the range of years served if multiple terms.
+Dates listed are the year that a term starts or the range of years served if multiple terms.